 Improve Your Home’s Indoor Air Quality

-Today's energy efficient homes are much more tightly sealed to keep outside air from infiltrating.
-That's great for saving energy dollars, but areas like bathrooms and kitchens create humid air that can cause problems if not properly ventilated.
-Mason BPP can design a residential mechanical ventilation system to keep your indoor air healthy.
+Today’s energy-efficient homes are much more tightly sealed to keep outside air from infiltrating.
+That’s great for saving energy dollars, but areas like bathrooms and kitchens create humid air that can cause problems if not properly ventilated.
+BPP, Inc. can conduct indoor air quality testing and design a residential mechanical ventilation system to keep your indoor air healthy.

 Improve the Air Quality of Your Bay Area Home